Poste Air Cargo: History

 It was wholly owned by TNT N.V. until March 2002 when TNT sold a 75% stake to Poste Italiane.
 The airline has also been contracted by the Holy See of the Vatican to fly Pilgrims to holy sites such as Lourdes, Fátima, Santiago de Compostela, Medjugorje near Mostar, Israel/Palestine (Holy Land), Poland and Mexico.
 The first flight was from Rome to Lourdes on 27 August 2007 transporting the vicar of Rome, Cardinal Camillo Ruini.
+The fleet incorporated increasingly larger aircraft: 3 Grumman G.159 Gulfstreams (1986–1989), 2 leased Fokker F27s, the first of several British Aerospace BAe.146QTs (starting in 1987), the first of several Boeing 737s (starting in 2006).

 In May 2018, owner Poste Italiane announced that Mistral Air will cease all scheduled and charter passenger flights to focus on cargo operations from now on.
 The airline has been loss-making for years and recently lost a PSO contract for Italian domestic services as well.